 The preliminary applications will be evaluated by members of the NYTW artistic staff; each preliminary application will be read in full by 2 people.
 The full applications will be read by members of the NYTW artistic staff and a selection of former 2050 Artistic Fellows.
 Each full application will be read in full by at least 2 people.
 We’re excited to use this application process as a way to get to know each of the applicants.
 While we don’t have the capacity to offer fellowships to all who apply, we continue to engage with fellowship applicants in a variety of ways.

 Candidates will be contacted by the beginning of February to invite them to a group interview.
 Candidates still in consideration will be contacted to schedule a final individual interview in late February.
 Final decisions and offers will happen at the end of March.
-All interviews, group and individual, will take place on Zoom.
+Group interviews will happen over Zoom and Individual interviews will happen either in person or over Zoom, if needed.

 Inquiries should be sent to fellowshipinfo@nytw.org.